hashicorp/consul/website/source/api/acl/policies.html.md

 | `DELETE` | `/acl/policy/:id`         | `application/json`         |

-Even though the return type is application/json, the value is either true or false, indicating whether the delete succeeded.
+Even though the return type is application/json, the value is either true or false indicating whether the delete succeeded.

 The table below shows this endpoint's support for [blocking queries](/api/index.html#blocking-queries),